jessieren/DeepVirFinder/README.md

 ### Example

-We prepared an example for a test:
+We prepared an example for a test.
+We strongly suggest to use GPU for training otherwise the training will take very long time.

     # Fragmenting sequences into fixed lengths, and encoding them using one-hot encoding (may take about 5 minutes)
     for l in 150 300 500 1000